-Oklahoma’s annual premiums for homeowners insurance are on the higher side — on average $1,772 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Oklahoma’s average annual premiums for homeowners insurance are on the higher side of the national average — $1,879 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 How We Found the Best Homeowners Insurance in Oklahoma

 For this review, we looked at the five largest homeowners insurance companies by market share in Oklahoma, using the same methods as we used in our review of nationwide homeowners insurance providers.

 We put each company under a virtual microscope, looking at everything from the usefulness of their websites resources to their financial stability.
 We took into account the ratings of consumer watchdogs like J.D.
 Power (based on 16,000 people who responded to an online survey) and Consumer Reports (who surveyed nearly 8,000 people to calculate its Reader Score), as well as financial ranking institutions like Moody’s, A.M.
 Best, and S&P Global.

 We also tried to answer all the questions that a new home buyer might have by using the educational materials on each website, and then we reached out via phone and online to get a quote from each company, based on the average asking price for a home in Oklahoma City.
 Finally, we took note of what (if any) discounts were available from each company, as well as the scope and breadth of their coverage.

 The 5 Best Homeowners Insurance Companies in Oklahoma